CosmoLike/cocoa/README.md

     $ source start_cocoa

-`setup_cocoa_installation_packages` this will decompress data files (from Planck for example) and install required packages that may have been left out in the Conda/Docker procedure (for Manual installation, this script will install all required packages).
-Decompression should take 5-10 minutes while package installation time may range from a few seconds (in case conda/docker installation was selected ) to hours (manual installation).
+`setup_cocoa_installation_packages` this will decompress data files (from Planck for example) and install required packages that may have been left out in the Conda/Docker/homebrew procedure.
+Decompression should take 5-10 minutes, while package installation time may range from a few seconds (conda/docker installation) to hours (manual installation).

 ### Running Examples